mhwood/slr_corr/README.md

 As for most MITgcm packages, there are both compile-time and run-time considerations for `slr_corr`.

 #### Compile-time Steps
-1. Ensure that `slr_corr` is added in the MITgcm/pkg directory
+1. Ensure that `slr_corr` is added in the MITgcm/pkg directory.
+2. Edit default `src` and `inc` files to include `slr_corr` (see instructions in the [mods](https://github.com/mhwood/slr_corr/tree/main/mods) directory).
-2. Add `slr_corr` to the packages.conf file in the code mods directory.
+2. Add `slr_corr` to the packages.conf file in the code directory.
-3. Add the SLR_CORR_SIZE.h header file to the code mods directory and edit to match the observations timeseries size.
+3. Add the SLR_CORR_SIZE.h header file to the code directory and edit to match the observations timeseries size.

 #### Run-time Steps
 1. Add `useSlr_corr = .TRUE.` to the the data.pkg file.
-2. Provide a `data.slr_corr` file for run time
+2. Provide a `data.slr_corr` file for run time.
 3. Provide a timeseries of mean sea level for for run time.

 See the verification experiments for a demo of these steps.